hbroek/reken/documentation/developer-guide/chapter-7.md

 </h3>
 ```

-In this example we use the `data-style` attribute to add a colored seperator to the card.
+In this example, we use the `data-style` attribute to add a colored separator to the card.
 The color is based on the gender.
 It is only displayed if the showPicture is false.

 We also dynamically add a class `hq` if the location is Boston, MA to the location field.
 The class adds 8 duck emojis, representing the famous 8 Boston ducklings.

 - **Data Tables and Lists**: Utilize the `data-for` attribute to generate dynamic tables, lists, or other repeating elements.
-This is helpful for displaying data retrieved from APIs or databases.
+This helps display data retrieved from APIs or databases.

 ```javascript
     const employees =